 At the Centeno-Schultz Clinic, we are strong patient advocates.
 We understand firsthand, after almost two decades of clinical care, the consequences of spinal surgery.
 The number of fusions in Colorado has risen dramatically.
 Many patients fail to obtain a significant reduction in their pain or an increase in their range in motion after surgery, and many regret having had the surgery.

-That same day after obtaining consent, I performed an X-ray guided injection of her left upper cervical facets with an injection of a local anesthetic and nanogram-dose steroid.
+That same day after obtaining consent, I performed an X-ray-guided injection of her left upper cervical facets with an injection of a local anesthetic and nanogram-dose steroid.
 Fifteen minutes after the injection, her pain went from 9/10 to 1/10.
-DG canceled her surgery and continues to have significant reduction in her pain.
+DG canceled her surgery and continues to have a significant reduction in her pain.

 Would the cervical fusion have helped DG?
 NO. The problem was not her lower cervical discs but rather her left upper cervical facets.

 If you have ongoing neck or back pain and have been told that you need spinal surgery, please evaluate your options.
-At the Centeno-Schultz Clinic, we are committed to providing each patient with a thorough evaluation with identification of the source of pain, treatment options, and avoidance of surgery if possible.
+At the Centeno-Schultz Clinic, we are committed to providing each patient with a thorough evaluation with identification of the source of pain, treatment options for cervical conditions, and avoidance of surgery if possible.

 Congratulations, DG, for avoiding neck surgery!